lenndk14/tip-calculator/readme.md

 # Tip Calculator

 The Tip Calculator allows the user to insert the amount of dollar spent on a bill and calculate the fixed tip amounts accordingly.
 After the calculation it shows how much each individual is owed including the said tip.
-The custom field does not yet work, this is a work in progress.
+The custom field input does not yet work, this is a work in progress.

 ## Front-end Mentor